kilianhae/discrete_DPPM_Graphs/README.md

 # Diffusion Models for Graphs Benefit From Discrete State Spaces

-This is the officila repository for the paper "Diffusion Models for Graphs Benefit From Discrete State Spaces".
+This is the official repository for the paper "Diffusion Models for Graphs Benefit From Discrete State Spaces".

 ## Installation
 Use package manager Anaconda or Miniconda to generate a environment with the corresponding dependencies.